 The hierarchy is as follows:

 Throwable is a parent class of all Exception classes.
 There are two types of Exceptions: Checked exceptions and UncheckedExceptions or RunTimeExceptions.
-Both type of exceptions extends Exception class whereas errors are further classified into Virtual Machine error and Assertion error.38.
-What is the difference between final, finally and finalize() in Java ?_text]Answer:
+Both types of exceptions extend Exception class whereas errors are further classified into Virtual Machine error and Assertion error.

-final – A final variable acts as a constant, a final class is immutable and a final method cannot be overriden in a child class.
+Answer: final – A final variable acts as a constant, a final class is immutable and a final method cannot be overridden in a child class.

 finally – finally keyword is used with try-catch block for handling exceptions.
-The finally block is optional in try-catch block.
-The finally code block is always executed after try or catch block is completed.
-The finally block is mainly executed to close the resources or clean up objects used in the try block.
-For e.g. Closing a FileStream, I/O stream objects, Database connections, HTTP connections are generally closed in a finally block.
+The finally block is optional in a try-catch block.
+The final code block is always executed after try or catch block is completed.
+The final block is mainly executed to close the resources or clean up objects used in the try block.
+For e.g. Closing a FileStream, I/O stream objects, Database connections, HTTP connections are generally closed in a final block.

 finalize() – This is the method of Object class.It is invoked before an object is discarded by the garbage collector, allowing it to clean up its state.
 Should not be used to release non-memory resources like file handles, sockets, database connections etc because Java has only a finite number of these resources and you do not know when the garbage collection is going to kick in to release these non-memory resources through the finalize() method.

-Top 57 Core Java Programming Interview Questions And Answers39.
-How many types of memory areas are allocated by JVM ?_text]Answer:
+39. How many types of memory areas are allocated by JVM?

 Program Counter Register